ceciliachen0129/MiceLight/README.md

 ## License

-The source code for the site is licensed under the MIT license in the MIT-LICENSE.txt file.
+The source code for the site is licensed under the MIT license in the LICENSE.txt file.